Jürgen Locadia

-Jürgen Leonardo Locadia (born 7 November 1993) is a Dutch professional footballer who plays as a striker or winger.
+Jürgen Leonardo Locadia (born 7 November 1993) is a professional footballer who plays as a striker.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Early career

-Locadia, who is of Curaçaoan descent, was born in Emmen, Netherlands, and began playing football with the club VV Bargeres, before being discovered by the youth team of FC Emmen.
-He later stated his passion of football began from his uncle, Jerry, who's also played football, and took him to street football and attend FC Emmen's matches.
-When Locadia was offered to play for Willem II, he and his whole family settled in Tilburg.
+Locadia, who is of Curaçaoan descent, was born in Emmen, Netherlands, and began playing football with club VV Bargeres, before being discovered by the youth team of FC Emmen.
+He later said his passion of football began from his uncle, Jerry, who also played football, and took him to street football and FC Emmen matches.
+Locadia was offered a spot on Willem II, and his whole family resettled in Tilburg.